| Dickens 200th | London West 1 | London West 2 | Classic | Canterbury | Windsor |

 Embroidery Techniques

 Remarkably the basic stitches of early work such as chain, satin, blanket, running and cross stitch are still used today.
 Surviving examples from the ancient world often show a technical skill rarely attained in later times.
 Machine embroidery from the Industrial Revolution onwards looks like hand work, especially chain stitch.
-Machine stitches relying on multiple threads resemble hand embroidery in appearance only and not their construction.
+However machine work relying on multiple threads resembles hand embroidery in appearance only not construction.

 Machine chain stitch from China in early 2000s.